 Mount Baldhead is a gorgeous trail appropriate for all ages, with stunning views at the top.

 23. Go back country camping along the Great Lakes

 Michigan is a nature lover’s playground.
 Some of my best memories growing up are backpacking and back country camping across the state.

 24. Visit a Michigan lavender farm

 A little known secret is that lavender THRIVES here in Michigan.
 Your Michigan summer bucket list should definitely include visiting one of the incredible lavender farms.

 I wrote a full guide to lavender farms in Michigan, which covers over a dozen farms all across the state.

 One of the BIGGEST Michigan bucket list experiences is to go dog sledding!
 You do not need to travel to some far flung destination to do this.

-Dog sledding with Nature’s Kennel in the Upper Peninsula is one of my favorite ever memories.
-Read all about my dogsledding experience and how you can have it too.
+Dog sledding with Nature’s Kennel in the Upper Peninsula is one of my favorite ever memories and perfect for your winter bucket list.

 You can also visit the kennel in spring or summer to pet the newborn puppies.
 This makes for a perfect stop along your Upper Peninsula summer roadtrip!